|Mr Tumble languishing on the naughty step|

 I know Boy Three had the hump with Mr Tumble, but I was quite fond of him.
 He came to visit so we could inspect him.

 He is part of a range of Something Special inspired toys made by Golden Bear.
-The toys continue Justin Fletcher’s good work on the TV show and encourage exploration of the world and use of Makatron, the internationally recognised sign language.
+The stuffed toys continue Justin Fletcher’s good work on the TV show and encourage exploration of the world and use of Makatron, the internationally recognised sign language.